frodo4fingers/gimod/gimod.wiki/Home.md

 The information in the statusbar points out how many polygons were found by the algorithm [OpenCV](http://opencv.org/downloads.html) provides.
 The fourth widget holds the tool to show more of the found polygons.

 If all that is selected you hit the play button and the structure will be converted to a polygon.
+On the left side the tree view holds information to every polygon made.